 Cold cleaners, open top vapor degreasers, and conveyorized degreasers are exempt from this rule if they use fluids which are not photochemically reactive.
 These fluids are defined in the definition of Volatile Organic Compound (VOC) under OAR 340-200-0020.

-(1) The owner or operator of dip tank cold cleaners shall comply with the equipment specifications in this section:
+(1) The owner or operator of dip tank cold cleaners must comply with the equipment specifications in this section:

 (a) Be equipped with a cover that is readily opened and closed.
 This is required of all cold cleaners, whether a dip tank or not;